Moving From Webelos to Scouts BSA

 Each youth will need to have some paperwork processed as you are changing units (from the pack to the troop).
 This paperwork could be a new youth application or a list of all boys in your den with a parent's signature by their respective youth's name.
 Afterwards, the list is given to the troop who then turns it in to the Scout Office.

-It's critical that your 5th grade boys get signed up for summer camp that first summer as well.
-If boys get to camp with their new troop, they are going to have a TON of fun and can start working on merit badges and rank advancement!
+It's critical that your 5th grade Scouts get signed up for summer camp that first summer as well.
+If Scouts get to camp with their new troop, they are going to have a TON of fun and can start working on merit badges and rank advancement!

 Simple Process Summary for Arrow of Light Scouts (5th Grade)